Top 5 reasons to develop a mobile app in 2025

 • Fraud & risks.
 Anomaly detection, real-time transactional scoring.
 You secure payments, cash-outs, and promotions.

-3. 5G and new possibilities for mobile experiences
+3. 5G and new mobile experience possibilities

-Adapt the architecture according to network quality
+Adapting architecture to network quality

 The commercial impact of 5G can be measured quickly.
 Augmented reality product demonstrations increase trial rates and purchase intent.
 Low-latency live sessions reinforce engagement and perceived value.
-For certain verticals, 5G transforms a simple mobile showcase into an experiential channel that can justify paid journeys or premium offers.
+For certain verticals, 5G transforms a simple mobile showcase into an experience channel that can justify paid journeys or premium offers.

 From an organizational standpoint, the arrival of an application requires data governance and a maintenance roadmap.
 Deciding on retention rules, access levels, and update processes is essential to ensuring compliance and trust.
 Good governance accelerates internal adoption and prevents friction between technical and business teams.